 - The VFD allows for soft starting electrical equipment, including the pump, and can vary the speeds of these machines to suit the duty at hand.
 While all this is happening, the compressor can be driving air nibblers, air-operated nail guns, wrenches or tyre inflators.

 - The Lampo units also come standard with an air compressor, discharge hose reel, suction hoses and a robust mounted toolbox.

-The Lampo multipurpose units are then mounted on an Australian heavy duty built hot-dip galvanized double axel trailer and fitted with a self-priming Gorman-Rupp trash pump.
+The Lampo multipurpose units are then mounted on an Australian heavy-duty built hot-dip galvanised double axle trailer and fitted with a self-priming Gorman-Rupp trash pump.

 Our Team is available to answer your pump query within the hour